tomjoht/documentation-theme-jekyll/doc_configuration_settings.md

 ---
 title: Configuration settings
-tags: []
+tags: [single-sourcing, publishing]
-keywords:
+keywords: configuration, config, publishing options, outputs, projects
+last_updated: August 12, 2015
 summary: "The configuration file contains important settings for your project.
-Some of the values you set here affect the display and functionality of the theme."
+Some of the values you set here affect &mdash; especially the product, platform, audience, and version &mdash; the display and functionality of the theme."
 ---
 {% include linkrefs.html %}